-Element Title and to the extent permitted by Polish law, payment by the Guarantor will be subordinated to claims against the Guarantor of all unsubordinated creditors of the Guarantor and to claims preferred under Polish law generally.]
+Element Title constitute unsecured and subordinated obligations of the Guarantor to the extent that, in the event of the bankruptcy, liquidation, dissolution or other winding up of the Guarantor, and to the extent permitted by Polish law, payment by the Guarantor will be subordinated to claims against the Guarantor of all unsubordinated creditors of the Guarantor and to claims preferred under Polish law generally.]
 B.19 Information about the Guarantor B.19/B.1 Legal and commercial name of the Guarantor mBank S.A.
 B.19/B.2 Domicile/ legal form/ legislation/ country of incorporation The Guarantor is incorporated as a joint stock company in the Republic of Poland and operates under Polish law.
 The Guarantor has its seat in Warsaw and is domiciled in Warsaw, Poland.
 The Guarantor was formerly known as BRE Bank SA.
 B.19/B.4b Trend information Not Applicable - There are no known trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the Guarantor's prospects for its current financial year.
 B.19/B.5 Description of the Group The Group is one of the largest financial services groups in Poland providing retail, corporate and investment banking as well as other financial services.
 Moreover, the Group has leading positions in brokerage, commercial real estate financing, factoring, leasing and distribution of insurance products.
-The diagram below shows the structure of the Group as at the date of this Base Prospectus: B.19/B.9 Profit forecast or estimate Not Applicable - No profit forecasts or estimates have been made in the Base Prospectus.
-B.19/B.10 Audit report qualifications Not Applicable - No qualifications are contained in any audit opinion included or incorporated by reference in the Base Prospectus.
-B.19/B.12 Selected historical key fina ncial information of the Group:
+On 8 December 2014, the Bank concluded an agreement on the sale of 100 per cent. of the shares of Transfinance a.s. to UniCredit Bank Czech Republic and Slovakia a.s.
+The transaction was finalised on 20 January 2015.
+On 11 September 2014, Aspiro S.A the shareholder of BRE Ubezpieczenia TUiR, concluded an agreement with the AXA Group on the sale of 100 per cent. of Ubezpieczenia TUiR's shares.
+The sale will be completed after obtaining consent from the KNF.
+The diagram below shows the structure of the Group as at the date of this Base Prospectus: